History of Pain in America

 Purdue Created OxyContin After Global Medical Community Expressed Grave Concern About Undertreatment of Pain

 Prescription opioids are necessary for treating pain when other medications are inadequate.
-OxyContin was created by Purdue in response to a serious public health concern for treating patients in chronic pain.
-Since its introduction in 1996, OxyContin has been approved for use in 53 countries.
+OxyContin was created by Purdue in response to a serious public health concern for treating patients suffering from chronic pain.
+Since its introduction in 1996, OxyContin has been repeatedly approved by the FDA for use in 53 countries.

 “Several recent studies, which describe continuing opioid therapy in patients with pain of non-malignant origin, report that continuing use of opioids is not associated with substance abuse or psychological dependence…”